timkelty/esi-html-rewriter/README.md

 - `contentTypes`: Array of content types that should be processed for ESI includes (default: `['text/html']`)
 - `maxDepth`: Maximum recursion depth for nested ESI includes (default: `3`)
 - `allowedUrlPatterns`: Array of URLPattern objects or pattern strings to restrict which URLs can be included (default: all URLs allowed)
-- `onerror`: Callback function that controls what happens when an ESI fetch returns an error response or fails
+- `onError`: Callback function that controls what happens when an ESI fetch returns an error response or fails
   - Called with `(error: Error, request: Request, response?: Response)`
   - Return a string to replace the element with.
 Return an empty string to remove the element
   - Default: Returns an empty string (removes the element)